ericelliott/rtype/README.md

 }
 ```

-In case of a name conflict, both properties must be satisfied.
-Keep that in mind that many types aren’t compatible with one another – for example, `Number` and `String`:
+In case of a name conflict, properties with same names are merged.
+It means all prerequisites must be satisfied.
+It’s fine to make types more specific through type literals:

 ```js
 interface Creature {